Research shows that egg yolk antibodies can help combat a variety of pathogens:

 H. pylori infection affects half of the human population, and it is the most common cause of gastritis, gastric ulcers, and gastric cancer.²⁻³ In fact, it is the most common infectious agent that causes cancer globally.⁴ The most common treatment for H. pylori is antibiotics, but this cannot be applied on a widespread scale due to mounting drug resistance.
 H. pylori is currently left untreated in most asymptomatic individuals.⁵

-Egg-derived antibodies specific to H. pylori antigens are a promising alternative to antibiotic therapy.
+Egg yolk antibodies specific to H. pylori antigens are a promising alternative to antibiotic therapy.
 In one clinical study, yogurt with egg-derived antibodies against H. pylori urease suppressed H. pylori infection with no side effects.⁶ Similarly, egg yolk powders with H. pylori urease-specific antibodies were found to reduce H. pylori levels and aid the treatment of gastritis.⁷

-Egg-derived antibodies against other bacteria such as Salmonella, C. difficile, E. coli, C. jejuni, and S. aureus have also been developed.
+Egg yolk antibodies against other bacteria such as Salmonella, C. difficile, E. coli, C. jejuni, and S. aureus have also been developed.
 For example, egg-derived anti-C. difficile antibodies have been shown to prevent recurrent C. difficile infections and enhance survival rates in hamsters.⁸⁻⁹ In another study, egg-derived Salmonella-specific antibodies taken orally reduced Salmonella colonization in young chicks.¹⁰ In yet another case, egg-derived antibodies specific to E. coli, taken orally in microcapsules, reduced the severity of diarrhea in piglets.¹¹ These studies, among dozens of others, support the promise of egg-derived antibodies in preventing and treating a variety of bacterial infections.

 References: